snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Worked on responsive UI for the Home page as well as both rider & driver registration pages and  including login page.

 Working on UI design in Rider page where adding new fields to develop maps functionality.

+Developing new stored procedure to get the details which will map to from ent in rider page.